dawn-ico/dusk/README.md

 Dusk translates a subset of Python code (a Python embedded DSL) to SIR.
 Its purpose is to allow quick prototyping of dawn's unstructured features for internal experiments.

 Dusk is currently in a highly experimental state.
+An example is available here: [test.py](test.py)

 # Requirements